muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --pretend
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --unattend
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --unattendskip
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --interactive
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --query &lt;STRING&gt;
 For most modules a search query is sent to the scraping module in an URL format.
 This means that a filename such as "Rick Dangerous.lha" becomes "rick+dangerous".
 The '+' here means a space.
 You could probably also use the URL encoded space "rick%20dangerous" but my tests show that most modules expect spaces as '+'.
 And it is the "rick+dangerous" part that you, as the user, can pass as the query, like so: